Compare Tree Removal Estimates Now

 Trees planted close to the property line can become a problem when they grow.

-Trees should be planted 3 – 4 feet from property lines to allow for future growth.
+Trees should be planted 3 – 4 feet from property lines1 to allow for future growth.
 Some state laws do differ on this and you may need to refer to your state’s Tree Ordinance and planting trees on private property.

 The conflicts that may arise from trees on the property lines are outlined below with their solutions.